uncefact/project-vckit/documentation/docs/manage-plugins.md

 ```

-Now you can build the project-vckit and start the vckit api server and test the new plugin.
+Now you can build the project-vckit and start the VCkit api server and test the new plugin.